forcedotcom/lwc-dev-server/CONTRIBUTING.md

 `Error: Selenium server did not start.
 Another Selenium process may already be running or your java version may be out of date.`

 -   This is an indicator that one of the previous java processes may still be running.
--   Run `killall java` and try to launch the integration test again.
+-   Run `killall java` and relaunch the integration test again.

 #### Environments